top of page

 Word cloud of resistance training methods

-An overload technique simply manipulates the load or reps, the range of motion, the volume, the contraction type, or the rest between sets (or even within the set).
+An overload technique simply manipulates the load or reps, the range of motion, the volume, the contraction type, or the rest between sets (or even within the set.)

 To the muscle, these are all essentially the same thing.
 They increase the volume that a muscle is exposed to per unit of time.

 Research has spent a great deal of time comparing overload techniques to traditional sets, also called straight sets.
 A straight set is where you perform only one exercise at a time and have the recommended amount of rest between sets.
-For example, performing four sets of deadlifts with a load that you can perform for 8 to 10 repetitions and resting two minutes between sets.
+For example, performing four sets of deadlifts with a load that you can perform for 8 to 10 repetitions and resting 2-3 minutes between sets.

 A superset would add a second exercise for that same muscle group immediately after the deadlift.
-For example, a deadlift for 8 to 10 reps resting 10 seconds and then performing a back extension.
+For example, a deadlift for 8 to 10 reps resting 10 seconds and then performing a 45-degree back extension.

-As you can see, overload techniques are often variations on the same theme, and that is to increase the amount of work a muscle has to do in one extended “set."
+As you can see, overload techniques are often variations on the same theme, and that is to increase the amount of work a muscle has to do in one extended “set”.

 When researchers investigate the difference between overload techniques versus straight sets, they generally conclude that “when volume is equated, there is no appreciable difference in muscular adaptation.”